-Huron is a global consultancy that collaborates with clients to drive strategic growth, ignite innovation and navigate constant change.
-Through a combination of strategy, expertise and creativity, we help clients accelerate operational, digital and cultural transformation, enabling the change our clients need to own their future.
-By embracing diverse perspectives, encouraging new ideas and challenging the status quo, Huron delivers sustainable results for the organizations it serves.
+Huron is a global professional services firm that partners with clients to develop growth strategies, optimize operations and accelerate digital transformation using an enterprise portfolio of technology, data and analytics solutions to empower clients to own their future.
+By collaborating with clients, embracing diverse perspectives, encouraging new ideas and challenging the status quo, we create sustainable results for the organizations we serve.

-We provide our services and manage our business under three operating segments: Healthcare, Business Advisory, and Education.
+We provide our services and manage our business under three operating segments: Healthcare, Education and Commercial.
+We also provide revenue reporting across two principal capabilities: i) Consulting and Managed Services and ii) Digital.
 See Part I-Item 1.
-"Business-Overview-Our Services" and Note 19 "Segment Information" within the notes to our consolidated financial statements for a discussion of our three segments.
+"Business -Overview-Our Services" and Note 19 "Segment Information" within the notes to our consolidated financial statements for a discussion of our segments and capabilities, as well as information on the modification to our reportable segments effective January 1, 2022.
+As a result of the modification, we recast our historical segment information for consistent presentation.
+Our historical consolidated results have not been impacted.